liberjul/CONSTAXv2/docs/source/tutorial1.rst

 .. image:: images/assign.png
    :align: center

-The taxonomic classification of your OTUs representative sequences will be in ``consensus_taxonomy.txt``.
+The taxonomic classification of your OTUs representative sequences will be in ``constax_taxonomy.txt``.

 .. image:: images/consensus.png
    :align: center